-If you have ever used or seen Google Analytics or another analytics program, you know that there is a tremendous amount of data available and reading and understanding it all can be difficult for some.
+If you’ve ever used or seen Google Analytics, you know that there is a tremendous amount of data available.
+Reading and understanding it all can be difficult for some.
 You could literally spend days looking at every possible “this means this” and “that means that” scenario from that data for a single website.

-Percentage of New Visitors
+1. Percentage of New Visitors

 By looking at how many of your website’s visitors are new visitors, you’ll be able to tell whether your recent SEO or marketing campaigns have been successful in generating new traffic to your website.

 If you find that your percentage of new visitors is steadily increasing month after month, you must be doing something right.
 If you find that your percentage of new visitors is declining or is pretty standard across the board, you may want to take a look at your online efforts and what you could be doing more of or be better at.

 Also take into consideration big events that your business or website sees in a given month that might cause a spike.
 Or, if you’re a seasonal business such as a golf range or furnace company, you can expect to see seasonal deviations.

 2. Visitors per Lead or Visitors per Sale